Marcelle-Samir/Firmware_Over_The_Air/README.md

 <img src="images/wifi.png" width="500">

-- then enter WiFi Name (SSID) and password.
+- then enter WiFi Name (SSID) and password, now you done with raspi-config.

+- then enter this command
+>sudo wpa_cli -i wlan0 reconfigure #it will reply with "OK"

 ## connect to RaspberryPi terminal over WIFI
 add those lines to "/etc/network/interfaces"